swimoden/LocalizationExtractor/README.md

 - Lightweight and fast
 - Dynamically generates regex patterns from a sample localization call
 - Option to include comments in the generated `.strings` file
+- Detects and excludes `.stringsdict` keys
+- Detects changes to developer comments

 ## Installation